Earnie Shavers

-In 2001, Shavers released an autobiography called Welcome to the Big Time.
-After retiring from boxing he continued to attend boxing events as a special guest, autograph signer, and motivational speaker.
+In 2001, Shavers released an autobiography, Welcome to the Big Time.
+After retiring from boxing, he continued to attend boxing events as a special guest, autograph signer, and motivational speaker.

+Early life

+Earnie Dee Shaver was born on August 31, 1944, in Garland, Alabama.
+He was one of nine children born to Curtis and Willie Belle Shaver, and worked on a cotton farm with his family.
+Shavers credited the strenuous labor on the farm for helping to build his muscular physique and formidable strength.
+While still a boy, his family was forced to flee their home after his father was threatened by the Ku Klux Klan, over money owed for a mule.

+The family moved to Youngstown, Ohio.
+Shavers attended Newton Falls High School, where he excelled in track and football.
+He worked at the nearby General Motors assembly plant in Lordstown.

 Amateur career

 Shavers started boxing at the late age of 22.
 Before turning professional, he had a short but notable amateur career, winning the 1969 National AAU heavyweight title.

 In March 1969, National Golden Gloves director Tony Mange said Shavers "carries a hefty punch".
 He had nine straight knockout wins before he was himself knocked out by the 230-pound (104 kg) West German Horst Koschemann.